 While my practice has always been based on aesthetics alone I have spent the last few years having the honor to help people feel better from both the inside and out.
-In 2012, I joined with world-renowned Julian Whitaker, M.D. from the famous Whitaker Wellness Center to form The Newport Beach Stem Cell Treatment Center (NBSCTC).
-Three years later and over three hundred patient’s treated I am thrilled to announce to my patient’s this experimental, but very promising treatment.
+In 2012, I formed The Newport Beach Stem Cell Treatment Center (NBSCTC).
+Six years later and hundreds of patient’s treated I am thrilled to announce to my patient’s this experimental, but very promising treatment.

 To get started and find out how receiving adipose (fat) derived adult stem cell therapy at our Newport Surgery Facility can help restore your health and vitality, schedule your consultation or obtain more information by calling (949) 721-1113.